kohlhofer/Crossings/style-guide.md

 - Maintain a consistent narrative voice and tone throughout, even as perspective shifts between scenes or chapters.
 - Favor strong nouns and verbs over excessive adjectives and adverbs.
 - Depict hardship—especially when it is unnecessary or self-imposed—as a central motif.
 Show characters enduring or creating suffering out of pride, habit, tradition, or inertia.
 The protagonist witnesses but does not judge; let the reader infer the reasons and feel the weight of these choices.
+- Avoid pontification and explanation; do not summarize or explain the significance of actions or scenes.
+Leave interpretation and meaning to the reader.

 ---